top of page

 Management Team

 Christoph Rose-Petruck (Ph.D.
-Ludwig-Maximilian University, Munich, 1993) is Chief Science Officer and Co-founder of Research Instruments and a professor of chemistry at Brown University in Providence, RI.
-He is primarily responsible for customer-relations and manages the research and development.
+Ludwig-Maximilian University, Munich, 1993) is Chief Yechnical Officer and Co-founder of Research Instruments and a professor of chemistry at Brown University in Providence, RI.
+He is primarily responsible for research and development.
 Dr. Rose-Petruck’s expertise is in the development of plasma X-ray sources for ultrafast, time resolved X-ray spectroscopy, high-sensitivity X-ray imaging of materials and in bio-medical applications.
 He has published over 75 papers, 42 of which are concerned with X-ray production, imaging, and ultrafast x-ray probing of reactions.

 Keith